IBM/container-service-getting-started-wt/Lab 6/README.md

 # Conclusion of Instana Lab

   IBM Bluemix Container Service makes it easy to set up a Kubernetes cluster to host your containerized applications.
 When running such applications in production, operational visibility and performance monitoring is required to ensure that applications are running as expected.
 Instana’s Dynamic APM delivers just such visibility and performance management for dynamic containerized applications running in the cloud.
+In our next lab, you'll learn other tools like Instana which can be useful for cluster data visualization, not just monitoring.